Free Workshop

 This means on Instagram, you're sharing content through Instagram Stories because it's extremely effective in getting a lot of content seen.
 Utilizing YouTube Shorts can also help boost your video views.

 And if you're using YouTube, you should be utilizing a content strategy that gets your videos into the YouTube search results so you can get exposure to the videos you post.
-More about utilizing target keywords to rank in the search engine here.

 And the common thread with all of this is that it will cost you either time or money.